-The Wall: The Berlin Wall evolved from a temporary border of barbed wire fencing to a heavily fortified, concrete barrier with numerous guards, tank traps and other obstacles.
+The Berlin Wall began as a border of barbed wire fencing and evolved into a fortified concrete barrier with armed East German border guards.

 The wall between East and West Berlin was nearly 12 feet high and approximately 27 miles long, with 302 guard towers and 55,000 anti-personnel explosive devices (landmines).

-Buildings behind the barriers were demolished, and the wide open area became known as "no man's land" or the "death strip," where guards in more than 300 sentry towers could shoot anyone trying to escape.
+A wide-open area of dirt and sand, a buffer zone between the two walls, became known as "no man's land" or the "death strip," where guards in watch towers could shoot anyone trying to escape.

 The most famous border crossing was known as Checkpoint Charlie.

-Timeline: February 1945 - In the waning days of World War II, the Allies' Yalta Conference divides Germany into four zones of occupation: Great Britain, France and the United States occupy the western and southern portions, and the Soviet Union occupies the eastern side.
-Berlin, located in Soviet territory, is also divided into zones.
+February 4-11, 1945 - In the face of Germany's defeat in World War II, the Allies' Yalta Conference agrees to divide Germany into four zones of occupation: Great Britain, France and the United States occupy the western, northwestern and southern portions, and the Soviet Union occupies the eastern.
+Berlin, located in Soviet territory, is also divided into east and west zones.

-1949 - The western and southern zones occupied by Britain, France and the United States become West Germany (The Federal Republic of Germany).
-The Soviet zone becomes East Germany (formally known as the German Democratic Republic (GDR), or East Germany.
+1949 - The zones occupied by Britain, France and the United States become West Germany (formally known as the Federal Republic of Germany).
+The Soviet zone becomes East Germany (formally known as the German Democratic Republic).
 West Germany is a democratic republic.
-East Germany is a Communist country aligned with the Soviet Union.
+East Germany is a communist country aligned with the Soviet Union.

-1949-1961 - More than two million East Germans escape to the West.
-Foreign citizens, West Germans, West Berliners and Allied military personnel are allowed to enter East Berlin, but East Berliners need a special pass to leave.
+1949-1961 - More than 2.7 million East Germans escape to the West.
+Foreign citizens, West Germans, West Berliners and Allied military personnel are permitted to enter East Berlin, but East Berliners need a special pass to leave.

 August 12, 1961 - East German Communist Party leader Walter Ulbricht signs the order for a barricade separating East and West Berlin.

 August 13, 1961 - East German security forces chief Erich Honecker orders police and troops to erect a barbed wire fence and began construction of concrete barricades.

-August 18, 1961 - U.S. Vice President Lyndon B. Johnson and General Lucius D. Clay fly to Berlin as a show of U.S. support for West Germany.
+August 18, 1961 - US Vice President Lyndon B. Johnson and retired General Lucius Clay fly to Berlin as a show of US support for West Germany.

 August 23, 1961 - West Berliners without permits are banned from entering East Berlin.

-December 1972 - West and East Germany sign a treaty normalizing diplomatic relations and recognizing each other's sovereignty.
+December 21, 1972 - West and East Germany sign the Basic Treaty, which normalizes diplomatic relations and recognizes each other's sovereignty.

-October 18, 1989 - Communist Party chief Erich Honecker is ousted and is replaced by Egon Krenz.
+October 18, 1989 - Communist Party chief Honecker is ousted and is replaced by Egon Krenz.

-November 2, 1989 - Egon Krenz announces sweeping political and economic reforms.
+November 2, 1989 - Krenz announces sweeping political and economic reforms.

-November 6, 1989 - A preliminary law is passed that gives all citizens travel and emigration rights, with restrictions.
+November 6, 1989 - A preliminary law passes that gives all citizens travel and emigration rights, with restrictions.
 Travel time is still limited, and authorities can arbitrarily deny permission to travel.